 Ensemble Committments

-The ensembles that receive AMP-PF support agree to:
+An ensemble that receives AMP-PF support agrees to:

-• Program AMP-winning work(s) in a manner that features it/them in the best way imaginable and in accordance with world class professional standards;
+• program the AMP-winning work(s) in a manner that features it/them in the best way imaginable and in accordance with world class professional standards;

-• Communicate to the public the Azrieli Music, Arts and Culture Centre (AMACC) and the Azrieli Music Prizes names and logos in relation to the AMP-PF supported concert;
+• acknowledge the Azrieli Music, Arts and Culture Centre (AMACC) and the Azrieli Music Prizes (AMP), with text and/or logo placement in the concert programme and in all other print and digital materials related to the AMP-PF supported concert;

 • a letter recognizing the Azrieli Foundation’s support through AMP-PF;